erikglee/hbcd_qmri_postproc/docs/source/usage.rst

 ..
-HBCD_SYMRI_POSTPROC documentation master file, created by sphinx-quickstart on Wed Jun  5 10:48:12 2024.
+HBCD_qMRI_POSTPROC documentation master file, created by sphinx-quickstart on Wed Jun  5 10:48:12 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.